Child Safe Scouting

 Scouts Australia is committed to ensuring that all survivors of institutional child sexual abuse have access to the National Redress Scheme.

-Scouts Australia believes that the Royal Commission has been an important step in making our community safer for children.
+Scouts Australia believes that the Royal Commission has been an important step in making our community safer for young people.

 Scouts Australia Child Protection Policy